 Once we agree to work together, I will begin working with you on a timeline that suits your goals.
-Staging consultations, scheduling a professional photographer to take photos and video of the property, and marketing preparation all needs to happen before your home goes “live” on the MLS.
+Staging consultations, scheduling a professional photographer to take photos and videos of the property, and marketing preparation all need to happen before your home goes “live” on the MLS.
 Launching a home on the market needs to be done right and I take the time to make sure we knock it out of the park.
-If you are looking for an immediate listing, our market prep timeline can be complete in as little as 7 days.
+If you are looking for an immediate listing, our market prep timeline can be completed in as little as 7 days.

 You and I will agree on the terms you are comfortable with for showings.
 We want to make the home easily accessible to buyers without too much disruption to your personal life.
 All showings are scheduled in advance and we can discuss the ideal lead time you would like to have.
-We typically use electronic lockboxes that only active members of our local Realtors association can access and any time the lockbox is accessed, I receive a notification.
+We typically use electronic lockboxes that only active members of our local Real Estate Agents Association can access and any time the lockbox is accessed, I receive a notification.

 Several factors influence the time it takes to find a buyer.
 These include the market conditions, price range (higher-priced or luxury homes typically take longer to sell,) location (whether your home is in a desirable neighborhood or a unique location,) and the condition of the home (is it move-in ready or in need of renovations?)
 In a balanced market, most houses, when priced accurately and without significant damage or extenuating circumstances, go under contract within thirty days.
 Homes sell faster in a seller’s market, while buyers take more time to look when inventory is high.
 Today, we are in a very active seller’s market and have less than one month of inventory.